jeroendesloovere/convert-flash-html-text/README.md

 ## About

-When using an htmlText field in Flash or Flex (Flash Builder).
+When using a htmlText field in Flash or Flex (Flash Builder).
 Flash has its own way to define html text.
-Thats why [I](http://github.com/deslooverej) wrote this class to convert this htmlText to pure html that I can save in the database to use on my website.
+Thats why [I](http://github.com/deslooverej) wrote this class to convert the result htmlText to pure html so I can save that in the database and use it on the website as it should be.

 ## Work in progress